syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Paging.md

 ![Changing page count filtering at run time](Paging_images/Paging2.png)

-Here, records are filtered based on the textbox text in clicking event of Filter button.
-Initially PageCount is 5 and it is changed as 1 once the records are filtered.
+Here, the records are filtered based on the text box text in the clicking event of the filter button.
+Initially, the PageCount is 5, and it will be changed to 1 after the records have been filtered.
+Refer to this [sample](http://www.syncfusion.com/downloads/support/directtrac/general/ze/OnDemandPaging-1854434929) for more details.
-You can refer the [sample](http://www.syncfusion.com/downloads/support/directtrac/general/ze/OnDemandPaging-1854434929) from here.

 ### Sorting complete collection

-You can sort the complete collection with on-demand paging by using [SfDataGrid.SortColumnsChanging](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~SortColumnsChanging_EV.html) event.
+You can sort the complete collection with on-demand paging using the [SfDataGrid.SortColumnsChanging](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~SortColumnsChanging_EV.html) event.
 In this event, you can sort the complete underlying collection instead of sorting current page alone by resetting the caches.

 {% tabs %}
 {% highlight c# %}